-- Providers are required to conduct internal review of medical records including paid service verifications, on a regular basis (i.e., monthly) in order to ensure that the documentation meets all County, State and Federal standards and that billing is substantiated. - If the review of a Medi-Cal client's chart results in a finding that the clinical documentation does not meet the documentation standards as set forth in the current California State Department of Health "FY 24-25 Reasons for Recoupment SMHS" the provider shall be responsible for addressing the issue by filing a self-report of billing disallowances with San Diego County BHS. - To file a self-report of billing disallowances request with SDCMH, providers shall fill out the Provider Self-Report Billing Disallowance and a Void Service Request form if the service was billed and paid.
-E-mail the applicable form to MH Admin email addresses as directed on the form, who will forward the form to the Mental Health Billing Unit.
-Providers shall ensure that the services listed on the form as disallowances are noted correctly and do not contain errors.
-Items that are listed on the form incorrectly are the responsibility of the provider to correct.
-All disallowed services must be listed on the form exactly as they were billed. - All services that are disallowed will also be voided from EHR.
-Providers are responsible for reentering corrected service information; services can be re-entered as a non-billable service or voided with no re-entry as applicable based on the void/replace reasons (found on the EHR Void Replace Service Forms document located on the Optum San Diego Website at https://www.optumsandiego.com/). - Services requiring corrections because of clerical errors including but not limited to start date/time, program selected, location, EBP's, procedure codes, mode of delivery etc, may be self-corrected within SmartCare in some instances.
-If unable to be self-corrected, or progress note status has moved to "complete" the provider must complete a "My Reported Errors" ticket to CalMHSA within the SmartCare application. - See the following link for more information: How to Report an Error that Needs to be Corrected 2023 CalMHSA
+- Providers are required to conduct internal review of medical records including paid service verifications, on a regular basis (i.e., monthly) in order to ensure that the documentation meets all County, State and Federal standards and that billing is substantiated. - If the review of a Medi-Cal client's chart results in a finding that the clinical documentation does not meet the documentation standards as set forth in the current California State Department of Health "FY 24-25 Reasons for Recoupment SMHS" the provider shall be responsible for addressing the issue by filing a self-report of billing disallowances with San Diego County BHS.
+To file a self-report of billing disallowances request, providers should first consult with their assigned QA specialist or reach out via QI Matters.
+If claims have already been paid and invoiced to the County, further coordination with the billing unit is needed. - Services requiring corrections because of clerical errors including but not limited to start date/time, program selected, location, , procedure codes, etc, may be self-corrected within SmartCare in some instances.
+If unable to be self-corrected, or progress note status has moved to "complete" the provider should follow the current processes as indicated on the Optum Website Smartcare Tab.